from small one page howto to huge articles all in one place

 DESCRIPTION

 Maximizing the amount of data sent per TCP segment is good because it amortizes the overhead of the send.
-However, in some cases small segments may need to be sent without delay.
+In some cases small segments may need to be sent without delay.
 This is less efficient than sending larger amounts of data at a time, and can contribute to congestion on the network if overdone.

 DEFAULT